nus-cs2103-AY2425S1/ip/docs/README.md

 When you unmark a task, Bean will confirm the change:

 ```
 Nice!
-I've marked this task as done:
+I've unmarked this task as done:
 [T][ ] Buy groceries
 ```